McCafferty (band): History

 Since early 2021, Nick has steadily released singles, and occasionally posts life updates to his blog, detailing his struggles with the various mental illnesses he has been diagnosed with.

 On October 27, 2022, McCafferty's fourth album, Snoqualmie Welcomes You was released on YouTube, ahead of its debut on streaming services.
+Nick then began the process of re-recording older songs.